Skip to content

 ToolDescription

-list_componentsList available reusable components
+list_componentsList available reusable components (filterable by tag)

-insert_componentInsert a component instance
+insert_componentInsert a component instance with child overrides

 save_componentSave a frame as a reusable component